New ID requirement for directors

 If you are operating or planning to operate a small business as a registered company or under a registered business name, this content is for you.

-ASIC assists small business as we regulate all companies, financial markets and providers of financial services and consumer credit in Australia and manage the registration of business names.
+ASIC assists small business as we regulate all companies, financial markets and providers of financial services and consumer credit in Australia.

 - How ASIC assists small business

 - Protecting your small business

 There is no one definition for ‘small business’.
 This is because different laws define ‘small business’ differently.
 However, the Corporations Act defines ‘small proprietary company’ in section 45A(2).

 Generally, a small business can be structured to operate as a company, partnership, trust or sole trader.
 Find out more about setting up a business structure.